myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-02-22T21:32:02.580Z
+>
+> This lecture is worth watching more than once.

+Instead of reinventing DOM-based frameworks like Vue and React, which are already successful with the DOM, Google's Flutter team is trying to invent a whole new framework based on new web standards like Canvas and WebAssembly

+youtu.be/PAOAjOR6K_Q?...

+---

+> Shinya Kato 🌮 @shinyakato.dev 2024-02-22T21:21:32.569Z
+>
+> #lgtm

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-02-22T13:18:43.013Z
 >
 > Thanks!
 We’re going to use these new features soon 😁👍